adobe-apiplatform/user-sync.py/docs/en/user-manual/usage_scenarios.md

 ---
-layout: page
+layout: default
 lang: en
 nav_link: Usage Scenarios
 nav_level: 2
 nav_order: 50
 ---

-# Usage ScenariosX
+# Usage Scenarios

 There are various ways to integrate the User Sync tool into your enterprise processes, such as: